Prevention Innovation

 Is there an association between hearing loss and SARS-CoV-2 infection?

-Many viruses have been implicated in the pathogenesis of both congenital and acquired hearing loss (HL).
-This study aimed to explore the association between SARS-CoV-2 and HL in adults and neonates via a narrative review of existing literature.
+Many viruses are linked to the development of both congenital and acquired hearing loss (HL).
+This study aimed to explore the association between SARS-CoV-2 and HL in adults and neonates via a review of existing studies.
 Results to date suggest that SARS-CoV-2 may be associated with HL.
-However, more high quality large prospective cohort studies are required to better establish and explore this association.
+However, more high-quality large prospective cohort studies are required to better establish and explore this association.

 Funding